 - (a) The sponsor is a Norwegian national, a Nordic national or a foreign national with a permanent residence permit who has undergone higher education (university college or university) in Norway or abroad and has accumulated at least 60 credits or the equivalent, or has undergone vocational tertiary education in Norway equivalent to one year's nominal length of study.
-The Directorate of Immigration may establish further guidelines. - (b) The sponsor has completed compulsory military service or compulsory civil service. - (c) The sponsor has had a registered net wealth of more than NOK 1 million at the two latest tax assessments and is aged 23 or over. - (d) The sponsor is covered by section 10-8, second paragraph, (old-age pension or disability pension).. - (e) The sponsor holds a permit under section 6-1, first paragraph (a skilled worker on the basis of qualifications), section 6-18 (self-employed). - (f) The sponsor has a permit as mentioned in section 9-6 (residence permit that cannot constitute a basis for a permanent residence permit).
+The Directorate of Immigration may establish further guidelines. - (b) The sponsor has completed compulsory military service or compulsory civil service. - (c) The sponsor has had a registered net wealth of more than NOK 1 million at the two latest tax assessments and is aged 23 or over. - (d) The sponsor was in a situation as mentioned in section 10-8, second paragraph, in the period concerned. - (e) The sponsor holds a permit under section 6-1, first paragraph (a skilled worker on the basis of qualifications), section 6-2 (specialist on the basis of a salary offer). - (f) The sponsor has a permit as mentioned in section 9-6 (residence permit that cannot constitute a basis for a permanent residence permit).